 Uncle Larry is a pure storyteller.
 He sees his focus being on the oral tradition, the story – as an important expression and make up of Aboriginal culture.
 He wishes to display that Aboriginal people live as much in the modern world as intimately as they are connected to their past.

-Elizabeth Flynn is an Aboriginal (Larrakia and Tiwi), Chinese Malaysian and Muslim woman who grew up on Kaurna land in Adelaide and now lives and works on Kulin country in Melbourne.
-Elizabeth has extensive experience as an arts worker, producer and community organiser.
+Eugenia Flynn is an Aboriginal (Larrakia and Tiwi), Chinese Malaysian and Muslim woman who grew up on Kaurna land in Adelaide and now lives and works on Kulin country in Melbourne.
+Eugenia has extensive experience as an arts worker, producer and community organiser.
 Within the arts and cultural sector, she has worked with Australia’s national museum of screen culture ACMI, Diversity Arts Australia, Contemporary Arts Precincts (Collingwood Yards), Eleven Collective, Hyphenated Projects, ILBIJERRI Theatre Company, Peril Magazine, Blak Dot Gallery, The Social Studio, and the Victorian College of the Arts and Melbourne Conservatorium of Music.
-As part of her community and socially engaged practice, Elizabeth works with RISE Refugees, Survivors and Ex-Detainees, the Ebony Aboriginal and Torres Strait Islander Institute, and ABSTARR Consulting.
+As part of her community and socially engaged practice, Eugenia works with RISE Refugees, Survivors and Ex-Detainees, the Ebony Aboriginal and Torres Strait Islander Institute, and ABSTARR Consulting.

-As a writer and academic, Elizabeths's thoughts on the politics of race, gender and culture have been published widely.
+As a writer and academic, Eugenia's thoughts on the politics of race, gender and culture have been published widely.
 Her essays, articles and short stories have been published in IndigenousX, the Guardian Australia, NITV, Peril magazine, the Australian Critical Race and Whiteness Studies Association blog, The Lifted Brow, and the anthology #MeToo: Stories From the Australian Movement.

 Brian is a Meriam man and is passionate about Indigenous self-empowerment and socially responsible economic development for Aboriginal and Torres Strait Islanders.